-Improvements for mortality/morbidity experience for 2018 are primarily related to revised projected assumptions for the individual participating and non-participating life business, along with a smaller benefit from Group Long-Term Disability (Group LTD) business, offset by a small deterioration in mortality for immediate annuities.
+Changes for expected mortality in 2019 are primarily related to revisions of the projected assumptions for individual life business, along with a smaller benefit from group long-term disability business.
+Changes in 2018 were due to similar updates, but were slightly offset by a small deterioration in mortality for immediate annuities.